What we know about the computer update glitch disrupting systems around the world

 In Germany, some hospitals canceled non-emergency operations.

-Broadcasters around the world were also hit.
+Broadcasters around the world were also affected.
 In France and Australia, live television broadcasts were knocked offline.

 Sky News, a major U.K. news channel, was off air for a time on Friday morning.
 It later returned, but without “full capabilities,” its chairman, David Rhodes, said on X Friday afternoon.
 A post on Australia’s ABC News website said the broadcaster was experiencing a “major network outage.”